Faissal El Bakhtaoui: U.S. Livorno 1915

 After a brief but successful spell with Nuova Florida, El Bakhtaoui signed with fellow Serie D club U.S. Livorno 1915 in December 2022.

 A.S.D.
 Nocerina 1910 (second spell)

 On 7 July 2023, El Bakhtaoui would return to former club Nocerina.

 S.S.D.
 Cynthialbalonga

 In December 2023, El Bakhtaoui would move to fellow Serie D club SSD Cynthialbalonga.
 He made his debut shortly after off the bench in a defeat to Cavese.

 Guidonia Montecelio 1937

 Despite it appearing that El Bakhtaoui had joined Serie D club Avezzano Calcio, it would actually be confirmed later that he had signed for fellow Italian club Guidonia Montecelio 1937, formerly known as Monterosi Tuscia.
 With Guidonia, El Bakhtaoui would win the Serie D Group G in the 2024–25 season to earn promotion to Serie C.

 Valmontone 1921

 On 22 July 2025, El Bakhtaoui signed for Serie D club Valmontone 1921.

+Aranova

+On 1 August 2026, El Bakhtaoui signed for Serie D club Aranova on a free transfer.